-“That’s exactly why we started SUP PDX,” says Brett Downen, a longtime surfer and Portland stand up paddleboarder who started the blog, “To give people a singular place to get together to discuss paddleboarding, and to share where we go, what docks to put in, where are the safest places to paddle in the off-season.”
+Part of this activity’s rapid growth is thanks to community groups like the SUP PDX blog, StandUp Portland Facebook group, NW Downwind Hookup, SUP the Gorge, SUP Manzanita and more.
+These groups help you find fellow paddlers, explore new locations on the water or find the latest conditions, tips and events.
+“That’s exactly why we started SUP PDX,” says Brett Downen, a long-time surfer and Portland stand up paddleboarder who started the blog “to give people a singular place to get together to discuss paddleboarding and to share where we go, what docks to put in, where are the safest places to paddle in the off-season.”

-Look out on the river or lake any day and you’ll see that the sport has grown exponentially, with paddlers of all types and levels of thrill-seeking.
-You can take the board out with your kids or your dogs for a relaxing day on the lake or coastal bay (using personal floatation devices for all on board, as well as a whistle, hydration and a wetsuit in the winter).
+Look out on the river or lake any given day and you’ll see that the sport has grown exponentially, with paddlers of all types and levels of thrill-seeking.
+You can take the board out with your kids or your dogs for a relaxing day on the lake or coastal bay (using personal floatation devices for all on board, as well as a whistle, water bottle and a wetsuit in the winter).

 You can get a workout as you paddle through the middle of the city on your lunch break — an especially popular pastime in Bend.
 You can kneel, sit, stand or do yoga on your board — an exhilarating way to spot wildlife and recharge in nature.

-Once you’ve got the SUP bug, here are some hot spots for getting started stand-up paddleboarding — all close to the city and recommended for beginners:
+Once you’ve got the SUP bug, here are some hot spots for getting started stand-up paddleboarding — all close to the city and recommended for beginners.

-Willamette Park, West Linn — Rent a paddleboard from eNRG Kayaking in West Linn and take it to a spot called the Willamette Narrows, which is full of rocky cliffs and tiny islands to explore — just beware of poison oak.
+Willamette Park, West Linn — Rent a paddleboard from eNRG Kayaking in West Linn and take it to a spot called the Willamette Narrows, which is full of rocky cliffs and tiny islands to explore — just beware of the poison oak.

-Milo McIver Park, Estacada — Clackamas River Outfitters, in Estacada, offers several different classes and tours; try starting with a trip that starts here and heads to Barton Park, where you’ll feel like you’re deep in the wilderness but not far from the city at all.
+Milo McIver Park, Estacada — Clackamas River Outfitters in Estacada offers several different classes and tours; try starting with a trip that starts here and heads to Barton Park where you’ll feel like you’re deep in the wilderness but not far from the city at all.
 Birds of prey, deer, native fish and ancient-looking tree formations are all around.

-Drake Park, Bend — If you like urban paddling you’ll love it here, in the heart of downtown Bend with picnickers and dog-walkers all around.
-There’s a slow-moving current upstream will take you under a little bridge to the section of the Deschutes River that leads through the Old Mill District.
-Ride it downstream if you like to the Bend Whitewater Park (watch for the exit before the whitewater section) then hop on the city shuttle to return to Drake Park and do it all over again.
-RiverBend Park is another spot here to put in, with a wide beach and lazy section of the Deschutes.
-Rent a board from Stand Up Paddle Bend or Tumalo Creek.
+Drake Park, Bend — If you like urban paddling you’ll love it here in the heart of downtown Bend with picnickers and dog-walkers all around.
+There’s a slow-moving current upstream thatwill take you under a little bridge to the section of the Deschutes River that leads through the Old Mill District.
+Ride downstream by starting at Riverbend Park, paddling to the Whitewater Park and then on to Drake Park to get the shuttle back up to Riverbend.
+Rent a board from Stand Up Paddle Bend or Tumalo Creek Kayak & Canoe.

-Alton Baker Park, Eugene — SUP2UOregon makes it easy to have a SUP adventure, with everything you need included in the rental price: board, board bag, leash, net, dry bag, personal floatation device, whistle, rooftop blocks and straps to transport boards and invasive species permit, required for certain sites.
-Alton Baker Park, Eugene’s largest park, is a popular spot for group meetups on this lovely stretch of the Willamette.
+Alton Baker Park, Eugene — SUP2UOregon makes it easy to have a SUP adventure with everything you need included in the rental price: board, board bag, leash, net, dry bag, personal floatation device, whistle, rooftop blocks and straps to transport boards and invasive species permit, required for certain sites.
+Alton Baker Park, Eugene’s largest riverfront park, is a popular spot for group meetups on this lovely stretch of the Willamette.